stosumarte/ejectall/README.md

 # ejectall
-MacOS app that ejects every external drive possible.
+MacOS app that ejects any possible external drive.